 Below you'll find information about coming out.
-If you're looking for support because you would like to come out, have recently come out, or think you might be LGBTQ you may want to take a look at the LGBTQ Resources Health and Counseling page.
+If you're looking for support because you would like to come out, have recently come out, or think you might be LGBTQ you may want to take a look at the Tang Center's Pride Portal, a comprehensive guide to services for LGBTQ students!
 Or, if you're looking more for information about how to connect with other LGBTQ individuals check out the LGBTQ Resources On-Campus Organizations page , or stop by GenEq to stop with a staff person about how to get connected!

 Click on one of these links to jump to a particular section, or just scroll down!

-Coming out is a life long process of understanding, accepting, and acknowledging your identity as lesbian, gay, bisexual, transgender, intersex, queer (LGBTIQ) or a combination of these identities.
+Coming out is a life long process of understanding, accepting, and acknowledging your identity as lesbian, gay, bisexual, transgender, queer+ (LGBTQ+) or a combination of these identities.
 Coming out includes both exploring your identity and sharing that identity with others.
 The first person you have to come out to is yourself.
 Coming out happens in different ways and occurs at different ages for different people.
-Because we live in a society that assumes that everyone is straight as well as gender and sex conforming, a LGBTIQ person is never done coming out.
+Because we live in a society that assumes that everyone is straight and cisgender, a LGBTQ person is never done coming out.
 Coming out is NOT “flaunting.”
 Instead, it is simply making people aware of an important part of you.

-First off, to be true to yourself and your feelings.
-Other reasons that people have for coming out include increasing visibility of LGBTIQ people, educating people who assume that everyone is straight as well as gender and sex conforming, and letting your friends and family meet the “real” you.
-Coming out lets others know that LGBTIQ people exist around them; we are to a large extent an "invisible minority."
+First off, to be true to yourself and your feelings - ignoring or denying your feelings or truths can take its toll on your mental and emotional health and/or can take a lot of energy away from focusing on other things in your life.
+Other reasons that people have for coming out include increasing visibility of LGBTQ people, educating people who assume that everyone is straight and cisgender, and letting your friends and family get to know another part of you.
+Coming out lets others know that LGBTQ people exist around them; we are to a large extent an "invisible minority."

 Some ways to come out: